fgiova/undici-rest-client/README.md

 | requestKey      | string                              |         | The key for the cache                         |
 | path            | string                              |         | The path for the request                      |

 **Notes**:<br>
 The cache is a simple LRU cache with a max size of 1000 items and a default TTL of 30 seconds.<br>
-The cache TTL can be overridden using the `ttl` option in the request.<br>
+The cache can be enabled using the `requestKey` option in the request (cache TTL must be positive).
+If cache is enabled will disable Undici's cache.<br>
-The cache key is generated using the request method, the request path and the request body.<br>
-The cache key can be overridden using the `requestKey` option in the request.<br>
+The cache TTL can be modified using the `ttl` option in the request.<br>
 When the request is not idempotent, the cache is disabled.<br>
 When the body is a plain object the header content-type "application/json" is added to request.<br>
 When response is a not compressible (typically a binary response) array buffer are returned.<br>